Moulberry/NotEnoughUpdates/CONTRIBUTING.md

 ## Before you contribute

-- Please check your feature / bug isn't already fixed in one of our pre-releases or on [the development branch](https://github.com/NotEnoughUpdates/NotEnoughUpdates/tree/master/).
+- Please check your feature / bug isn't already fixed in one of our pre-releases, on the [development branch](https://github.com/NotEnoughUpdates/NotEnoughUpdates/tree/master/) or in an open [pull request](https://github.com/NotEnoughUpdates/NotEnoughUpdates/pulls)
 - Consider joining our [Discord](https://discord.gg/moulberry) to check in on newest developments by other people, or to get help with problems you encounter.
-- Please check that your feature idea complies with the [Hypixel Rules](https://hypixel.net/rules)
+- Please check that your feature idea complies with the [Hypixel Rules](https://hypixel.net/rules).
+(See these Hypixel forum posts for extra information: [Mods in SkyBlock](https://hypixel.net/threads/regarding-the-recent-announcement-with-mods-in-skyblock.4045481/), [QoL Modifications](https://hypixel.net/threads/update-to-disallowed-modifications-qol-modifications.4043482/), [Modifications Sending Invalid Clicks](https://hypixel.net/threads/update-regarding-modifications-sending-invalid-clicks.5130489/))
-- Check that your feature idea isn't already done in other mods.
+- Make sure that your feature idea is not already implemented in another non-paid mod.
 (E.g. Dungeon Solver)

 ## Setting up a development environment